SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 metacls = type(base)

-if isinstance(metacls, type) and metacls is not type and not metacls in basemetaclasses:
+if isinstance(metacls, type) and metacls is not type and metacls not in basemetaclasses:

 basemetaclasses.append(metacls)